As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 A nebulizing diffuser is hands down the best diffuser for essential oils.
 These devices don’t use any water.
 They use an inbuilt pump to create a fine mist of concentrated essential oils.
 Nebulizing diffusers are the most expensive but they are the most effective because you inhale concentrated vapors.
 A nebulizing diffuser is the best option for you if you want to get the maximum benefits of aromatherapy.

-Evaporative diffusers use a fan to disperse essential oils into the air.
-Aromatherapy jewelry and reed diffusers are two types of evaporative diffusers.
+Passive diffusers disperse essential oils into the air through absorption and evaporation.
+Aromatherapy jewelry and reed diffusers are two types of passive diffusers.
 Aromatherapy jewelry offers a convenient way to get the benefits of essential oils while you’re out and out.
 Reed diffusers look gorgeous and are great to use in smaller spaces.

 2. Coverage Area